pcaston/OpenPeerPower.github.io/source/_integrations/panel_custom.markdown

 ---
 title: Custom Panel
-description: Instructions on how to add customized panels to the frontend of Home Assistant.
+description: Instructions on how to add customized panels to the frontend of Open Peer Power.
 ha_category:
   - Front End
 ha_release: 0.26